You’ve probably heard about the waterfall process model.

 As with any other thing in the world, there are some limitations – this applies to the spiral model as well.
 Let’s see what are the disadvantages of this model.

 There is one more thing worth mentioning – when the spiral model is the best option and why?
 Think of it as a summary.
 Worry not, we will keep it short.
-Here’s the list:
+Use the spiral model when:

 As you can see, the spiral model can be very useful, unless it’s a small project (and a small budget).

-This model helps make things simple – which is something we value at CSHARK (see who we are and how we work).
+This model helps make things simple – which is something we value at CSHARK.
 We’re not fans of being busy, we’re fans of being productive.